 - The feedback was so thoughtful.
 I honestly can’t think of anything I would change.

-“As the writing instructor, I like to encourage women to find their individual voices so that the retreat experience is personally meaningful.
-In addition to one scheduled conference with each participant, I’m available for feedback and coaching throughout our time together.
+I’ll also have plenty of prompts, writing exercises, and suggestions—and, of course, as women write, we energize each other.
+I like to encourage women to find their voices so that the retreat experience is personally meaningful.
+In addition to one scheduled conference with each person, I’m available for feedback and coaching throughout our time together.
 And, because I teach creative writing, I have a repertoire of techniques and strategies to share with writers at all levels.

 What the Retreat Includes:

-- 21 hours of group writing and instruction
+- 21-hours of group workshop and feedback

 - One-hour individual coaching session

 - Focused sessions to hone your skills: grammar, reading in public, publishing, grammar, editing